 - Multiple unpaid tickets

 - Repeated smaller offenses, such as speeding tickets

 - Too many points on your license

-The process acquiring an SR-22 for your car insurance is fairly straightforward.
-If you have active coverage, you may simply be able to call your current insurer and add an SR-22, which it will send to the AZ MVD.
+The process of getting an SR-22 for your car insurance is fairly straightforward.
+If you already have active coverage, you may be able to call your current insurer and ask to add an SR-22, which it will send to the AZ MVD.

-However, you may need to get a new insurance policy, as many insurance companies will cancel your coverage after learning about your conviction.
-Even if your insurer doesn't drop your policy, your rates are likely to go up after a major driving incident like a DUI, so it's a very good idea to check with several Arizona insurance companies to find a cheaper rate.
+However, you may need to get a new insurance policy, as many insurance companies will cancel your coverage after learning about your new SR-22 requirement.
+Even if your insurer doesn't drop your policy, your rates are likely to increase after a major driving incident, such as a DUI.
+It's a good idea to check with several Arizona insurance companies to find a cheaper rate.

 Additionally, not all insurance companies offer SR-22 policies, so you may need to check with multiple companies to find an SR-22 insurance provider.
-Another option to consider if you can't get coverage is to buy insurance from the Arizona Automobile Insurance Plan, a special program that pairs high-risk drivers with willing insurers.
+Another option to consider is the Arizona Automobile Insurance Plan, a special program that pairs high-risk drivers with willing insurers.

-Generally, you'll need to continuously maintain an SR-22 with the Arizona Motor Vehicle Department for three years before you can drop the certificate.
-If you allow your insurance to lapse, or your coverage is canceled (such as due to nonpayment), you will likely need to start the process over again.
+Generally, you'll need to keep an SR-22 on file with the Arizona MVD for three years.
+If you allow your insurance to lapse — or your coverage is canceled (because of nonpayment, for example) — you’ll likely need to restart the process.

-Once you've reached the three-year threshold, double-check with the AZ MVD that you are no longer required to carry the policy before calling your insurance company to cancel it.
-You have to have an SR-22 for three continuous years, not just the three-year period after your license was revoked.
+Once you've reached the three-year threshold, double-check with the Arizona MVD that you’re no longer required to carry the policy.
+Then call your insurance company to cancel the SR-22.
+You must have the SR-22 on file for three continuous years — not just the three-year period after your license was revoked.
 If you mistakenly cancel the SR-22 too early, you could be penalized or required to renew your certificate for another three-year period.